javalent/calendarium/README.md

 ## Installing Calendarium

-Calendarium is now in beta testing with Obsidian Brat, and can be installed through there.
+Calendarium can be installed through the Obsidian Community Store.

 ## Contributors ✨